-Trina Solar Vertex S+ 505W N-Type Dual-Glass Modules Enter Mass Production
+Trina Solar Vertex S+ 505W n-type Dual-Glass Modules Enter Mass Production

-(MENAFN- PR Newswire) CHANGZHOU, China, Feb.
-8, 2024 /PRNewswire/ -- Trina Solar, a global leader in smart PV and energy storage solutions, has announced that the first Vertex S+ 505W (NEG18R.28) rolled off the production line at its factory in Changzhou, Jiangsu province, on January 25, marking the beginning of mass production.

-As part of the Vertex S+ series specifically designed for commercial and industrial rooftops, Vertex S+ 505W just made its debut in Europe at the Trina Solar booth at Genera in Spain on February 6.
+(MENAFN- Fekra Communications) Trina Solar, a leader in smart PV and energy storage solutions, has announced that the first Vertex S+ 505W (NEG18R.28) rolled off the production line at its factory in Changzhou, Jiangsu province, marking the beginning of mass production.
+It is part of the Vertex S+ series specifically designed for commercial and industrial rooftops.

-With dimensions of 1961mm by 1134mm and a slim width of 30mm, the 1.6 + 1.6mm dual-glass module weighs only 23.
+With dimensions of 1961mm by 1134mm and a slim width of 30mm, the 1.6 + 1.6mm dual-glass module weighs only 23.5kg.
 The optimal size makes installation straightforward and ensures that panels are robust enough for larger-scale commercial installation.
 The module offers a variety of flexible installation solutions for system deployment.
-Thanks to its short circuit current of 15, It is highly compatible with most mainstream inverters, optimizers and mounting systems on the market.
+Thanks to its short circuit current of 15.86A, it is highly compatible with most mainstream inverters, optimizers and mounting systems on the market.

-The 6+1 dual-glass design provides increased scratch, crack and impact resistance and ensures the panel's extreme resistance to salt spray, acids, alkalis, high temperature and humidity, helping the panels pass 35mm hail tests and meeting IEC fire ratings (Class A+C).

 Trina Solar's Vertex S+ series modules have been highly recognized in the non-utility market by industry partners and customers.
 The mass production of Vertex S+ 505W will guarantee subsequent full delivery to Europe, Australia, the Asia-Pacific and other regions.